seek-oss/braid-design-system/.changeset/seven-worms-rush.md

 **BREAKING CHANGE**

-While _highly_ unlikely, if you were using a fragment to group unspaced sibling nodes within a stack, you'll need to replace it with a Box, for example:
+While _highly_ unlikely, if you were using a fragment to group unspaced sibling nodes within a `Stack`, `Inline` or `Tiles` element, you'll need to replace it with a `Box`, for example:

 ```diff
 <Stack space="small">